 The concept of consuming marijuana via edibles is not new.
 The famous ‘hash brownie’ has been eaten for decades, but up until recently, cannabis edibles usually tasted hideous.
-Fortunately, the game has changed thanks to legislative advances that have made marijuana legal in 30+ states.
+Fortunately, the game has changed thanks to legislative advances that have made marijuana at least medically legal in 30+ states.

 Pure Vida’s 100mg THC offering costs a whopping $20.
 Even when you consider the loss of cannabinoids through combustion, it is significantly cheaper to smoke or vaporize your weed.
 But what if you don’t want to subject your lungs to smoke or vapor?
 Why should you miss out?

 Thankfully you won’t, because cooking with cannabis has never been easier, and it is a real boon to individuals in dire need of relief from chronic pain.

 Why Choose Marijuana Edibles for Pain Relief?

 Aside from the issues mentioned above, edibles are often the only viable method of marijuana delivery for individuals who are extremely ill.
 In general, food is considered a source of pleasure for a lot of people, but if you have cancer and are being treated with chemotherapy, for example, your appetite is likely to dissipate significantly.

 When you use edibles, you can kill two birds with one stone: marijuana can help stimulate appetite, which makes the person want to eat more.
 Then, the power of the THC and CBD in the edibles could provide relief from intense, chronic pain.

 Edibles have the potential to help people with an array of illnesses.
 For instance, Crohn’s Disease damages the gastrointestinal tract through inflammation.
 Normally, eating with an inflamed stomach is torture, but with edibles, the stomach receives much-needed cannabinoids and can handle the food.